 Michael traveled for the next few years competing in parts of Canada, the United States, Europe and Africa with the Canadian team within different sanctioning organizations such as the WKA, WPKA, KICK-USA and WAKO.
 In that time, Michael won several major events including two gold medals at the 2001 KICK-USA North American championships as well as his second national gold medal at the 2002 WKA national championships.

 In 2005, Michael was introduced to Brazilian Jiu Jitsu by his friend, Tom Dunne.
 Tom was the Newfoundland affiliate of the Renzo Gracie Brazilian Jiu Jitsu association.
 Tom is a black belt in Kenpo Karate under Michael’s father and helped grow Brazilian Jiu Jitsu in Clarenville while also running a gym in St. John’s.
 When Tom shut down his St. John’s school to focus his efforts in Clarenville, he sent his students to train at Michael’s gym.
 Between Michael and Tom’s senior grappling students, the first Jiu Jitsu training sessions began at Michael Foley’s Academy.
-At first, it was a loose group of kickboxers wanting to keep jiu jitsu training in their weekly training schedule.
+At first, it was a loose group of kickboxers wanting to keep jiu jitsu in their weekly training schedule.
 This quickly snowballed with more and more karate and kickboxing students wanting to participate.
 With the Jiu Jitsu group growing, the need for direction became necessary.
 In 2007, Michael had the chance to meet Professor Pedro Sauer, the world renowned teacher of Gracie Jiu Jitsu.
-Michael began a regular travelling cycle back and forth between Professor Sauer’s home academy in Virginia, USA and their home in Newfoundland, Canada while, also bringing Professor Sauer and his black belts in for training seminars.
+Michael began a regular traveling cycle back and forth between Professor Sauer’s home academy in Virginia, USA and their home in Newfoundland, Canada while, also bringing Professor Sauer and his black belts in for training seminars.
 The Foley brothers also took the opportunity to travel to Rio De Janeiro, Brazil to train with Professor Sauer at several famous Jiu Jitsu academies including the world famous Gracie Humaita Academy in 2009.